Skip to main content

 • How to install and configure the MainWP MCP Server

-• How to connect Claude, VS Code Copilot, Cursor, and other AI tools
+• How to connect Claude, VS Code Copilot, Cursor, OpenAI Codex, and other MCP clients

 • Available safety controls and configuration options